tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Jun 25 2007

-Chas Schmidt (a 54-year-old White wealthy high school graduate) entered a church, ready to deliver a speech to religious people.
+Chas Schmidt (a 54-year-old white wealthy high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Chas Schmidt had extensive experience in preaching his views to theists.
 He was not afraid.
 As Chas Schmidt entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Chas Schmidt used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Chas Schmidt argued that the Unblinking Eye was a personal, physical being that humans can relate to and communicate with.